 DL2.1.IL: Exchange information on a variety of everyday topics, such as plans for the weekend or academic content.

-DL2.1.IM: Exchange information about topics of special interest, both personal and academic.

-DL2.1.IH: Exchange information related to areas of mutual interest, both personal and academic.
+DL2.1.IM: Exchange information about familiar content topics, such as art projects, number talks, or items of personal need.
+DL2.1.IH: Exchange information using cultural triangles to show the relationship among products, practices, and perspectives.

 DL2.2.IL: Meet basic needs in familiar situations, such as working with a peer on a math problem.